 What are Changing Places toilets?

 Changing Places toilets enable people who are hoisted or who cannot use standard disabled toilets to be able to relieve themselves in dignity and comfort with enough space for the equipment they need and also the people needed to assist them.
 Fitting a disabled person and the people assisting them into a bathroom with the door shut is a squeeze at best and impossible at worst.
 Changing places have plenty of space.

 The hoist means that the facilities in this toilet can be used by people who otherwise can’t transfer.
-The height adjustable bed provides a safe and clean surface for people who cannot use a toilet to lie down and the fact that it is height adjustable means the person/s assisting are not having to bend into awkward or painful positions to assist with toileting or changing the person they are with.
-There is even a shower so that an individual can get clean if needed, complete with privacy screen.
+The height-adjustable bed provides a safe and clean surface for people who cannot use a toilet to lie down.
+The fact that it is height adjustable means the person/s assisting does not have to bend into awkward or painful positions to assist with toileting or changing the person they are with.
+There is even a shower so that an individual can get clean if needed, complete with a privacy screen.
 The floor is designed to be waterproof and easy to clean.
-This is a great step forward in inclusivity but it is not wholly inclusive.
+This is a great step forward in inclusivity, but it is not wholly inclusive.

 I’m really pleased about the decisions made by the government today in regard to this, as it means access and freedom to so many people with disabilities.
 However, I cannot use these toilets as there isn’t a static bar on a wall next to the toilet.
 Different adaptions suit different people, and that is why it’s important to be conscious of inclusive design.

 Why is the toilet in the middle of the floor?